HamzaLghali/Airflow_dbt_Snowflake_DataEng/README.md

   # 🔭 DataEng Project: Airflow, dbt, and Snowflake Integration

-Welcome to the README for my latest DataOps project!
+Welcome to the README for my latest Data Engineering project!
 This project leverages powerful tools like Airflow, dbt, and Snowflake to create a robust data pipeline that is both scalable and efficient.

 ## 🌟 Project Overview